 This is a comprehensive two-year course designed to cover key American and world history topics.
 IB History HL puts a premium on developing the skills of critical thinking, and on developing an understanding of multiple interpretations of history.
 Teachers explicitly teach thinking and research skills such as comprehension, text analysis, transfer, and use of primary sources.
 There are six key concepts that have particular prominence throughout the DP history course: change, continuity, causation, consequence, significance and perspectives.
 Specifically, the junior year focuses on a broad array of topics ranging from European exploration and conquest to the United States’ Civil War.
 In the senior year, students embark on an in-depth comparative case study of the Civil Rights Movement in both the United States and apartheid-era South Africa; and a range of 20th Century wars and subsequent independence movements.
 Prerequisite: Acceptance into the IB Diploma Program.

-ELECTIVE COURSES – Double up!
+ELECTIVE COURSES – Double up in Social Studies!
 These courses are taken in addition to required courses.
 Half-year courses will be taken in pairs.